WUMS

 WUMS (92.1 FM, "Rebel Radio") is a student-run formatted college radio station in University, Mississippi.
 WUMS is owned and licensed by the Student Media Center of the University of Mississippi (Ole Miss).
-WUMS covers most of Lafayette County, Mississippi, which includes Oxford, Mississippi and University, Mississippi, with an ERP of 2,900 watts.
+WUMS covers most of Lafayette County, Mississippi, which includes Oxford and University, with an ERP of 2,900 watts.

 Rebel Radio is one of the few commercially licensed college radio stations in the country and is primarily run by students enrolled at Ole Miss.

 Programming

-WUMS plays top 40 music during the day and hip-hop music at night.
-The original format of WUMS was a mixture between Hot AC and Rock music until August 2011 when the station changed the format to completely top 40.
+When not playing student shows, WUMS plays top 40 music during the day and hip-hop music at night.
+The original format of WUMS was a mixture between hot AC and rock music until August 2011 when the station changed the format to completely top 40.
 When this change happened, the station completely rebranded with a new website, new slogan, and new logo.

 During the day, student DJs host shows and play their own music.
 They are typically given a 1-hour time slot per week where they are allowed to host their show.
+These shows can consist of any genre, ranging from talk radio to metal music.
 At all other times, the station's computer plays music from the catalog.